michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-12-31-tax-check-list.md

 - Price or sales receipt.
 - 2022 tax return (if I did not filed your return) for AGI verification.
 - Home charge station receipt.

+In addition, your modified adjusted gross income (AGI) may not exceed:

+- $300,000 for married couples filing jointly.
+- $225,000 for heads of households.
+- $150,000 for all other filers.

 ### Medical Insurance Documents